-- i.
-Invasive plant species to the State of Massachusetts must be removed. - ii.
+- ii.
 Vegetation with spines, thorns, or needles that may present hazards to pedestrians are prohibited from within two (2) feet of any front lot line. - iii.
-Nothing but ground cover less than six (6) inches in height may be planted or installed within any underground or overhead utility or drainage easement without consent of the utility provider or easement holder and the City of Somerville. - iv.
-Nothing but ground cover less than six (6) inches in height may be planted or installed within three (3) feet of any fire protection system. - v.
-Artificial plants and artificial turf are prohibited, excluding athletic fields that are subject to intense use and soil compaction that prohibits the establishment of turf grass, and where paving or grass paving systems will not suffice given the area's purpose and level of use.
+Nothing but ground cover less than six (6) inches in height may be planted or installed within any underground or overhead utility or drainage easement without consent of the utility provider or easement holder and the City of Somerville. - Nothing but ground cover less than six (6) inches in height may be planted or installed within three (3) feet of any fire protection system. - v.
+Artificial plants and artificial turf are prohibited, excluding athletic fields that are subject to intense use and soil compaction that prohibits the establishment of turf grass and areas where paving or grass paving systems will not suffice given the area's purpose and level of use.